The Tennessee State Museum, Nashville, Tennessee: May 19th-October 1st, 2017

 My name is Alan Shuptrine.
 I am a watercolor artist living on Lookout Mountain in Tennessee.
 With my wife, Bonny, I own a fine arts gallery, with businesses of restoration, conservation, and crafting one-of-a-kind gold leaf frames.
 All my life, I have wanted to paint a collection of thematic watercolors that capture the heart and soul of the Appalachian Mountain culture in a collaborative book.

 I am passionate about Appalachia.
 I grew up in more than 20 small towns along the Atlantic states, mostly in the South.
 Following in my father’s footsteps, my genre is mostly southern and Appalachian.
 Over the past 30 years, my realistic paintings have won numerous national awards.
-I am known for dramatic light and shadow in my paintings, as well as handcarved and gilded frames I make for artists, collectors, and museums.
-I have exhibited my works all over the country; and most recently, I was honored with a four-month-long show at the Vero Beach Museum of Art called In The Tradition of Wyeth: Contemporary Watercolor Masters.
+I am known for dramatic light and shadow in my paintings, as well as handcarved and gilded frames that I make for artists, collectors, and museums.
+I have exhibited my works all over the country; including a four-month-long show at the Vero Beach Museum of Art called In The Tradition of Wyeth: Contemporary Watercolor Masters and my own solo exhibition, Alan Shuptrine: Watercolors of the The Serpentine Chain that traveled to 4 Southeastern museums.

-I Come From A Place will be a unique and upscale large format art book which will explore and celebrate the connections between the people of Appalachia and their historical and cultural counterparts in the British Isles.
+I Come From A Place is a unique and upscale large format art book which explores and celebrates the connections between the people of Appalachia and their historical and cultural counterparts in the British Isles.
 This kinship can be traced culturally from the folk tales, quilt patterns, whiskey making, fiddle tunes, and speech patterns that can be found both in Appalachia and in Celtic Britain.

 Mined from caves and cliff walls, the ancient Celts prized serpentine for its beauty and believed it held magical powers.